theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 **COVID SAFETY -** IN A LANDSCAPE will follow all current local, county, and state protocols.

 **MERCHANDISE** - We will have new merchandise available at our concerts this year, where permitted.
-And while we do not want to spoil all the surprise, we can tell you that Hunter Noack’s latest album “In A Landscape” will be available in CD, MP3, or for Vinyl (preorder) at our summer concert series.
-Preorders available now with your ticket purchase.